movabletype/mt-docs-data-api-reference/categoties.md

     + top = `0` (optional, number) ...
 If set to 1, retrieves only top level categories.
 New in v2
     + includeIds (optional, string) ...
 The comma separated list of category IDs to include in result.
     + excludeIds (optional, string) ...
 The comma separated list of category IDs to exclude from result.
+    + dateField = `created_on` (optional, string) ...
+Specifies the field name to be used as a date field for filtering. (new in v3)
+    + dateFrom (optional, string) ...
+The start date to filtering.
+Specify in "YYYY-MM-DD" format. (new in v3)
+    + dateTo (optional) ...
+The end date to filtering.
+Specify in "YYYY-MM-DD" format. (new in v3)

 + Response 200 (application/json)